Climatic Research Unit: Activities

 CRU produces a range of climate datasets, covering temperature, precipitation, pressure and circulation, both global and regional.
 One of the CRU's most significant products is the CRUTEM global dataset of land near-surface temperature anomalies on a 5° by 5° grid-box basis, which is compiled in conjunction with the Hadley Centre for Climate Prediction and Research and its sea-surface temperature dataset to produce the HadCRUT temperature record.
 First compiled in the early 1980s, the record documents global temperature fluctuations since the 1850s.
 The CRU compiles the land component of the record and the Hadley Centre provides the marine component.
 The merged record is used by the Intergovernmental Panel on Climate Change in all its publications.

 Other products include the CRU TS high resolution gridded land surface dataset of multiple factors including precipitation, vapour pressure and cloud cover as well as temperatures.
+This type of dataset can be used to monitor drought conditions, for example.

 CRU is also involved in a study of Eurasian climate over the last 10,000 years based upon tree ring data and a study of European climate in the last 200 years based upon temperature records.
 It is a participant in MEDALUS – the Mediterranean Desertification and Land Use project.
 The custodians of the raw data are the National Meteorological Organisations that originated the data; CRU retains most but not all of the raw data, which continues to be held by the originating services.

 It published a quarterly journal, Climate Monitor.
 This ceased publication in 1998, being replaced by an online version, Climate Monitor Online.